vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 ### Workflow

 The structure of the Meta Job is a DAG.
 Here is an example of the DAG of jobs workflow:
-* The Meta Job(DAG) is initialized, following the preset configuration.
+1. The Meta Job(DAG) is initialized, following the preset configuration.
-* The DAG is being validated that there are no conflicts regarding the existence of the team/jobs in the Control Service it addresses as well as any other technical errors.
-If there are no errors, the DAG is built.
+2. The DAG is being validated that there are no conflicts regarding the existence of the team/jobs in the Control Service it addresses as well as any other technical errors.
+3. If there are no errors during step 2., the DAG is built.
-* The DAG of jobs is executed, taking into account all the order information.
+4. The DAG of jobs is executed, taking into account all the order information.
-* A summary of the DAG is logged.
+5. A summary of the DAG is logged.

 ### Configuration details